-Rule 15.
-Joint Hearings.
+Rule 15 Joint Hearings

-In order to avoid duplication of testimony and avoid unnecessary expense, the board and district commissions may hold a hearing with another affected governmental agency if the agency communicates its agreement to or request for a joint hearing to the board or a district commission at least ten days before the scheduled hearing date.
+In order to avoid duplication of testimony and avoid unnecessary expense, the district commissions may hold a hearing with another affected governmental agency if the agency communicates its agreement to or request for a joint hearing to a district commission at least ten days before the scheduled hearing date.
 The communication must be in writing signed by a representative of the agency but can be sent through any party to the proceedings or directly from the affected agency.
-Any party may petition, in writing, to the board or district commission to request a joint hearing with another affected governmental agency.
+Any party may petition, in writing, to the district commission to request a joint hearing with another affected governmental agency.

-Rule 16.
-Prehearing Conferences and Preliminary Rulings.
+Rule 16 Prehearing Conferences and Preliminary Rulings

 (A) Prehearing Conferences.
-Upon request of an applicant or upon its own motion, the board or a district commission, acting through a duly authorized delegate, may conduct such prehearing conferences, upon due notice, as the board or commission determines will be useful in providing full information to all parties and in expediting its proceedings.
-The decision to schedule or not to schedule a prehearing conference is not subject to appeal.
-The purposes of such prehearing conferences may include:
+Upon request of an applicant or upon its own motion, a district commission, acting through a duly authorized delegate, may conduct such prehearing conferences, upon due notice, as the commission determines will be useful in providing full information to all parties and in expediting its proceedings.
+Such prehearing conferences may include the following:

-(1) Determine preliminary party status in accordance with Rule 14;
+(1) Determine preliminary party status in accordance with Rule 14(E) and 10 V.S.A.
+Section 6085(c)(6);